Desire-ui/CAR-INVENTORY-SYSTEM-PROJECT-GROUP-28/README.md

 ---

-## 🧠 What is CodeIgniter?
+##  What is CodeIgniter?

-[CodeIgniter](https://codeigniter.com/) is a lightweight and powerful open-source PHP framework designed for building dynamic web applications.
+is a lightweight and powerful open-source PHP framework designed for building dynamic web applications.
 It offers a small footprint and exceptional performance, making it ideal for fast, secure, and scalable web projects.

 ---

-## 📦 Features
+##  Features of the system

 ### 🚙 Car Inventory Management
 - Track cars **added to inventory**